aileen-c/book_journey/README.md

 # Book Journey

-Book Journey is a straightforward web app designed to help you manage your reading list and reading goals.
+Book Journey is a simple web app designed to help you manage your reading list and reading goals.

 ## Features